-When serving as trustee, you can’t fly by the seat of your pants.
+When serving as a fiduciary, you can’t fly by the seat of your pants.
 You can’t use your gut.
 You can’t rely on logic or reason unless you understand the law and the facts.
 Sometimes it is a good idea to name your spouse or child.
 Sometimes there are good reasons to use a corporate trustee.
-Your niece may be a good choice.
 Every case is different.
 You will not find a perfect trustee.
 Thankfully, you don’t need to.
 You just need someone who is willing to do it right